The Parent Project ®

 Upcoming Parent Project Classes

-To sign up for a specific class, please fill out the form below.
+To sign up for a specific class, please contact the facilitator in the flyer.
 Please note that signing up online does not guarantee your registration as space is limited.
 The facilitator will contact you to confirm your spot on the sign up list.

 Classes have target regions for participants.
 However, participants are able to register for any class.